-Fortunately, FAS and FAE are completely preventable conditions.
-A pregnant woman can prevent FAS and FAE in her baby by not drinking any alcohol at any point during pregnancy.
+Fortunately, FASD is a completely preventable condition.
+A pregnant woman can prevent FASD in her baby by not drinking any alcohol at any point during pregnancy.

 If a woman discovers that she is pregnant after consuming alcohol, abstaining from drinking alcohol from that point on is the best solution.
 By doing so, further damage to the baby is prevented.

-The main things a woman can do to prevent FAS and FAE include:
+The main things a woman can do to prevent FASD include:

 - not drinking any alcohol at all during pregnancy

 - not drinking any alcohol if you are trying to become pregnant